spine/spine.site/app/views/mobile_docs/example2.md

 ##<span>Step 3</span> Main controllers

-In Spine application's, [controllers](http://spinejs.com/docs/controllers) are the glue between models and views.
+In Spine applications, [controllers](http://spinejs.com/docs/controllers) are the glue between models and views.
 They add event listeners to the view, pull data out the model and render JavaScript templates.

 The key thing you need to know about Spine's controllers, is that they're all scoped by a single element, the `el` property.
 Everything a controller does in its lifetime is scoped by that element; whether it's adding event listeners, responding to event callbacks, updating the element's HTML, or pulling out form data.

-Spine Mobile application's have one global `Stage` controller, which encompasses the whole screen.
+Spine Mobile applications have one global `Stage` controller, which encompasses the whole screen.
 Our generated application already includes a `Stage` in `app/index.coffee`, let's replace it with the following:

     require('lib/setup')